Pause to evaluate your literature review. If you are pausing mid-way, adjust your literature review practices as needed.

-- How good was my information seeking?
+How good was my information seeking?
 Has my search been wide enough to ensure I've found all the relevant material?
 Has it been narrow enough to exclude irrelevant material?
-Is the number of sources I've used appropriate for the length of my paper?
+Is the number of sources I've used appropriate for the assignment and topic?

-- Have I critically analysed the sources I cite?
+Have I critically analyzed the sources I cite?
 Instead of just listing and summarizing items, do I assess them, discussing their strengths and weaknesses?

-- Was I selective with my sources?
+Was I selective with my sources?
+Did I focus on key (seminal) literature related to my topic?
 Long lists of references to support my topic is an indicator I was not selective.